-- 1.2.
-The Discharger is regulated pursuant to NPDES Permit CA0037427.
-The Discharger was previously subject to Order R2-2016-0042 (previous order).
-The Discharger filed a Report of Waste Discharge and submitted an application for reissuance of its Waste Discharge Requirements (WDRs) and NPDES permit on February 23, 2021. - 1.3.
-The Discharger is authorized to discharge subject to the WDRs in this Order at the discharge locations described in Table 1 of this Order.
+The Discharger filed a Report of Waste Discharge and submitted an application for issuance of its Waste Discharge Requirements (WDRs) and NPDES permit on October 14, 2020.

+- 1.3.
+The Discharger is authorized to discharge subject to the WDRs in this Order at the discharge location described in Table 1 of this Order.
 Regulations in 40 C.F.R. section 122.46 limit the duration of NPDES permits to a fixed term not to exceed five years.
 Accordingly, this Order limits the effective period for the discharge authorization.
 Pursuant to 40 C.F.R. section 122.6(d) and California Code of Regulations, title 23, section 2235.4, the terms and conditions of an expired permit are automatically continued pending reissuance of the permit if the Discharger complies with all requirements for continuation of expired permits. - 1.4.
-The Discharger is also regulated under NPDES Permits CA0038849 and CA0038873, which establish requirements on mercury and polychlorinated biphenyls (PCBs) and nutrients from wastewater discharges to San Francisco Bay.
-This Order does not affect those permits. - 1.5.
-When applicable, State law requires dischargers to file a petition with the State Water Resources Control Board (State Water Board), Division of Water Rights, and receive approval for any change in the point of discharge, place of use, or purpose of use of treated wastewater that decreases the flow in any portion of a watercourse.
+When applicable, state law requires dischargers to file a petition with the State Water Resources Control Board (State Water Board), Division of Water Rights, and receive approval for any change in the point of discharge, place of use, or purpose of use of treated wastewater that decreases the flow in any portion of a watercourse.
 The State Water Board retains separate jurisdictional authority to enforce such requirements under Water Code section 1211.
 This is not an NPDES permit requirement.